loci123/Basic-REST-API-with-Node.js-and-Express/README.md

 ## Prerequisites

-Make sure you have Node.js and npm installed on your machine.
-You can download them from [Node.js](https://nodejs.org/).
+Make sure you have Node.js, npm, and MongoDB installed on your machine.
+You can download them from [Node.js](https://nodejs.org/) and [MongoDB](https://www.mongodb.com/try/download/community).
 ## Setup

 1. Clone the repository, navigate to the project directory, and install dependencies: